myrrlyn/apocrypha.es/priv/archive/1zjurp.md

 hunted him.

-Enraged, Iizyoldein screamed a strun of Iizyol around his small \[Junaar\], and his enemies found themselves unable to cross the barrier, his thu’um was so powerful.
+Enraged, Iizyoldein screamed a strun of Iizyol around his small \[Junaar\], and his enemies found themselves unable to cross the barrier, his Thu’um was so powerful.
 It was then that the Sonaan and their In turned to Vokunmahfass, who forged Iizyoldein on frostbitten night.

-“Vokunmahfass, who creates the shadows of fear, only your thu’um can truly match that of your student.
+“Vokunmahfass, who creates the shadows of fear, only your Thu’um can truly match that of your student.
 Lower his strun, and we will kill Iizyoldein.
 That is all we ask!”